apytypes/apytypes/_sources/performance.rst.txt

 As the overhead of going between Python and C++ is significant for a single number (about 90%), it very much makes sense to use arrays when possible.

-See the figure below for the effect of using arrays and the current operation speeds avaialble.
+See the figure below for the effect of using arrays and the current operation speeds available.

 .. note::
     This figure is generated as part of the documentation build and is continuously updated.